mikegcoleman/docker101-linux/part-3/README.md

 ### Build your cluster

+Note: If you have just completed a previous part of the workshop, please close that session and start a new one.

 1. In the PWD interface click `+ Add new instance` to instantiate a linux node

   > Note: If you've closed the PWD interface, simply go back to [the PWD site](https://dockercon.play-with-docker.com)